mike-ward/waywards/_posts/2018-10-22-rv-roofs-get-dirty-heres-how-i-clean-mine.md

 ---
 layout: post
-title: RV roofs get dirty.
-Here's how I clean mine
+title: "RV roofs get dirty.
+Here's how I clean mine"
-tags: maintenance
 ...

 The top of your RV needs to be cleaned periodically.
 A clean roof keeps